Big Bend and Big Bend Hot Springs History

 Two views of BHHS Bath House, likely from the 1920s or 1930s:

 1926 – A turn-of-the-century hotel at the site burned in 1926 and was later replaced (1930) by a two-story lodge that also burned.

 1927 – From Shasta County records: Lodge built out of logs with gabled metal roof.

-1940s – Big Bend became a hydroelectric dam construction Boom Town with 9-10,000 valley residents, such as lumberjacks, dam engineers, dam builders, hard-rock miner tunnel diggers, service industry professionals, families of dam workers, etc.
+1940s – Big Bend became a hydroelectric dam construction Boom Town, reportedly with around 9,000 valley residents, such as lumberjacks, dam engineers, dam builders, hard-rock miner tunnel diggers, service industry professionals, families of dam workers, etc.

 1942-1944 Pit 5 Diversion Dam, Tunnel Reservoir, and the Pit 5 Powerhouse built by electric utility company, which later became P.G.&E.

 194?-1949 – Lovina Hull held the deed to the Big Bend Hot Springs Property, which included 200 acres on both sides of the Pit River